 Moreover, some of the bigger supply chain regional organizations are increasingly looking into adding more contractual staff instead of full-time employees.
 And moving some of the resources from regional HQs like Singapore or Hong Kong closer to the manufacturing hubs, mostly in countries like Thailand, China or increasingly Vietnam.
 Especially for consumers, electronics, hi-tech and even healthcare sectors.

 As a result of these movements, the job market will see a pool of highly qualified and competent candidates become available.
 And facing the to find a suitable role that can fit their credentials in the same geographical area.

 Localization will continue to be a focus throughout 2016 and organizations are trying as much as possible to find local residents to fill key positions.
 More and more expat contracts have been reduced in an attempt by companies to cut their costs and balance internal equity.

 In Singapore for example, as the Ministry of Manpower has taken steps to restrict foreigners, employers find it harder to take on new staff from overseas and an increasing number of visa renewals are being turned down.

-Even in emerging economies like Thailand, Vietnam, Philippines or Indonesia the first priority is to find local talent that can drive the business growth.
+Even in emerging economies like Thailand, Vietnam, the Philippines or Indonesia, the first priority is to find local talent that can drive business growth.
 Even if that means looking for them outside of the Asian continent.